 Category: …

-Statement: The solution’s system(s) MUST enable users to perform tasks such that their managers and/or sponsors recognise an improvement in the outcome and its value.
+Statement: The solution’s system(s) must enable users to perform tasks so that their managers and/or sponsors recognise an improvement in the outcome and its value.

 Rationale: Users may like the new processes, but the solution’s sponsors must also see a return on their investment in improvement.